Barbara Lipska, PhD, Director HBCC

-Jonathan coordinates the donation procurement at the HBCC.
-He has been with the group since 2004.
-Jonathan’s roles include screening for brain donation, obtaining legal informed consents, examining and dissecting specimens, and creating reports for each case.
-He also acts as a liaison between HBCC and local medical examiner’s offices.
-Jonathan has presented on brain collection at the Winter Conference on Brain Research, and his technical expertise has been acknowledged in numerous scientific publications.
-Beyond HBCC, Jonathan is an avid outdoor and adventure sports enthusiast.
+Jonathan is the Intake Coordinator at the HBCC.
+His roles include screening candidates for brain donation, obtaining legal informed consent from families, examining donated brains, and managing documentation for each case.
+Jonathan also acts as a liaison between HBCC and local medical examiner’s offices.
+He has presented on brain collection at the Winter Conference on Brain Research, and his technical expertise has been acknowledged in numerous scientific publications.
+Jonathan has been with the group since 2004.
+Beyond HBCC, he is an avid outdoors and adventure sports enthusiast.

 Qing earned her B.S. degree in Biology in 1987 and master’s degree in Biomedicine in 1990.
 She has over 25 years of biomedical research experience in cellular and molecular biology.
 Her role in HBCC is to prepare high quality RNA and DNA samples obtained from postmortem human brain tissue and/or blood, and perform quantitative real time PCR.
 She is also involved in dissecting brain tissue and barcoding of biospecimens.

 Vesna obtained a B.S. degree in pharmaceutical sciences at the Medical School in Tuzla, Bosnia and Herzegovina in 1988.
 She has been working at the NIMH since 2001.
 Vesna is a technical assistant who coordinates brain tissue collection, inventories specimens and manages the inventory data.
 She is involved in brain tissue freezing, dissections and slicing.